ziskind1/nativescripting_site1/data/posts/helpful-angular-directives-1/helpful-angular-directives-1.md

 ```
 I prefer using svg icons for images so here I've used `SVGImage` component from
 the [`nativescript-svg` plugin][NativeScript SVG Plugin], however
-you can slightly change the code to use simple `Image`s.
+you can slightly modify the code to use simple `Image`s.

-Please note the `iosOverflowSafeAreaEnabled="false"` property which is required to not break the icon layout if it
+Please note the `iosOverflowSafeAreaEnabled="false"` property.
+It is required to not break the icon layout if it
 is used close to the screen edges.
-Otherwise, it can be stretched which is not the behavior we expect.
+Otherwise, the icon container can be stretched what is not the behavior we expect.

 After you have such component you can simply use it wherever you need like